 Would it be the opposite of lie? perhaps it means just what we see, but then it would be different from person to person, then maybe truth is what we perceive as being the truth?
 Maybe there’s more than one truth.
 Would truth be absolute?
 Or is truth relative to the space and time it is on?

-Depending on their believes and cultural environments people will have different points of view about specific topics, usually those believes and social-cultural backgrounds will be founded on serious ideologies and centuries old studies of either sacred books, history or scientific evidence.
+Depending on their beliefs and cultural environments people will have different points of view about specific topics, usually, those beliefs and social-cultural backgrounds will be founded on serious ideologies and centuries-old studies of either sacred books, history, or scientific evidence.

-To find out if a truth really exists we would need to have two concepts in mind: “Time” and “Actuality” now what does Time mean here? to authenticate something as real you would need to see exactly “When” something happened, “How” it happened and “Who” witnessed it.
+To find out if the truth really exists we would need to have two concepts in mind: “Time” and “Actuality” now what does time mean here?
+To authenticate something as real you would need to see exactly “When” something happened, “How” it happened, and “Who” witnessed it.

-But how does perception effect truth? in order for truth to be properly defined, it would need to be factually and logically stated. in other words, it would need to be real.
-There can never be two sets of truths, when one does not come into agreement with the other.
-Only one can be true, not both. perhaps by digging deeper into a statement or report you could conclude what is not true, truth is not error and is not contradictory. truth cannot be deceptive.
+But how does perception affect the truth? in order for the truth to be properly defined, it would need to be factually and logically stated.
+In other words, it would need to be real.
+There can never be two sets of truths when one does not come into agreement with the other.
+Only one can be true, not both.
+Perhaps by digging deeper into a statement or report you could conclude what is not true, truth is not error and is not contradictory.
+Truth cannot be deceptive.

-If truth really exists then we should be able to find it, and if it cannot be known then it probably doesn’t exist, but it does exist, for example you know that is true that you are reading this, you know is true that you can see, those are two undeniable truths. it is also truth that your computer display came into existence by means of a creator, the monitor could not have created itself because if something doesn’t exist then it cannot execute an action, ie: creating itself. those are logical and factual truths, they are all absolute truths.
+If truth really exists then we should be able to find it, and if it cannot be known then it probably doesn’t exist, but it does exist, for example, you know that is true that you are reading this, you know is true that you can see, those are two undeniable truths.
+It is also the truth that your computer display came into existence by means of a creator, the monitor could not have created itself because if something doesn’t exist then it cannot execute an action, i.e.: creating itself.
+Those are logical and factual truths, they are all absolute truths.